henrikje/laebel/README.md

     - "/var/run/docker.sock:/var/run/docker.sock:ro"
 ```

-Then run `docker compose up` and open your browser at http://localhost:8080/ (or whatever host and port you use).
+Then run `docker compose up` and open your browser at http://localhost:8080/ (or the host and port you use).

 ## Configuration